 And within that tail is a representation of all of your gifts, experiences and strengths that have brought you this far and will be with you as you move forward.
 Experience that space, come back to center.
 Open your eyes.
 Sit back down if you want to.

-If you forget this it is on my YouTube page.
-So you can refer to it at any time, it is also on the resource page of my website along with podcasts and articles.
+If you forget this you can refer to it at any time on my YouTube page and on the resource page of my website along with podcasts and articles.
 Practicing peace in one minute and beyond is going to put you in a place of better accessing your brain and your heart.
 I find when I take those silent moments and remember who I am and what I am here for, then I am better able to follow my heart and spirit and get back in touch with that energizing vision and do the work that I am called to do.

 Thank you and I look forward to seeing you next week.